 - End-user data and analysis of usage, decision making, and enablers/inhibitors of HR, talent, and learning software and services

-- Impact of 3rd Platform (mobile, social, cloud, and big data) technologies on HR service delivery and the employee experience
+- Impact of digital transformation (mobile, social, cloud, and big data) technologies on HR service delivery and the employee experience

 - Worldwide and U.S. Forecasts and Analyses